 On bank holidays, NHS services may be closed or have different opening times.
-This page goes through what to do and where to go if you need medical help over a bank holiday weekend.
+This page goes through what to do and where to go if you need medical help over a bank holiday.

-For those minor injuries and illnesses, you should keep a selection of medication and essential items at home at all times.
+For those minor injuries and illnesses, keep a selection of medication and essential items at home at all times.

 Pain relief and fever reducers

-- Paracetamol: Effective for pain relief and reducing fever.
+- Paracetamol for pain relief and reducing fever

-- Ibuprofen: Useful for pain relief, reducing inflammation, and fever.
+- Ibuprofen for pain relief, reducing inflammation, and fever

 Cold and flu treatments

-- Throat lozenges or sprays: Soothe a sore throat.
+- Throat lozenges or sprays to soothe a sore throat

-- Vapour rub: Helps to ease nasal congestion and soothe a cough.
+- Vapour rub to ease nasal congestion and soothe a cough

 Digestive aids

-- Oral rehydration salts: Useful for rehydration after diarrhoea or vomiting.
+- Oral rehydration salts for rehydration after diarrhoea or vomiting

 First aid supplies

-- Antiseptic cream or spray: Prevents infection in cuts and grazes.
+- Antiseptic cream or spray to prevent infection from cuts and grazes

 Miscellaneous items

-- Hand sanitiser: Helps to prevent the spread of germs.
+- Hand sanitiser to prevent the spread of germs

-- Saline nasal spray: Helps to keep nasal passages clear.
+- Saline nasal spray to help clear nasal passages

-When taking any medication, you should always read the label and take them as directed.
+Always read the label when taking any medication and take them as directed.
 If you have any questions of concerns about medication, then speak to your pharmacist.

 Repeat prescriptions

-Please remember to order any repeat prescription medication that you need ahead of time.
-Try to order your prescription seven days in advance to make sure there’s plenty of time to organise your medication.
+GP practices and most pharmacies will also be closed on bank holidays.
+To make sure you get your medication without any issues, please remember to order any repeat prescription medication that you need ahead of time.
+Aim to order your prescription seven days in advance to make sure there’s plenty of time to organise your medication.

-If you are going away, please don’t forget to take your medications with you.
+If you are going away, remember to take your medications with you.

 Think Pharmacy First